Arranged overdraft interest holiday ending

 If you’re still experiencing financial difficulties, here are some ways we can help.

-Find guidance on managing your borrowing and tools to help you keep on top of your account, including:
+Find guidance on managing your money and ways to help you keep on top of your finances, including:

 - paying essential bills and priority debts